Bruce Forsyth's Hot Streak: Broadcast history

 The show originated as an unsold pilot in 1983 hosted by Gene Rayburn called Party Line.
 The show was picked up by ABC with a few minor changes, mainly Forsyth replacing Rayburn as host (Rayburn had committed to Break the Bank by this time) and the show title changed from Party Line to Hot Streak.
 The game play for the most part remained unchanged.
-A pilot hosted by Forsyth was produced in 1984 with Rod Roddy serving as the announcer.
+A pilot hosted by Forsyth was produced in 1984 with Rod Roddy serving as the announcer and in the Bonus Round the first two subjects were worth $300 per word and the third subject the team played for ten times the amount of the total money they won in the first two subjects for a potential $24,000.

 Hot Streak was placed in ABC's 11:00 am Eastern/10:00 am Central time slot that was already home to two hit daytime game shows, CBS's The Price Is Right and NBC's Wheel of Fortune.
 Consequently, Hot Streak was routinely beaten in the ratings and came in a distant third to both shows and ABC decided not to renew the show when its thirteen-week order ended.